mbguye/flame-audio/README.md

 # flame-audio
-This will be a single dynamic based web page that shows off content for streaming, downloading, and purchasing music files.
+This will be a single dynamic based web page that shows off content for streaming and downloading media files.

+This website will allow users to: browse media files browse and download sheet music documentation files stream music and download music files

+Media files will be stored on the website and played using an HTML media player.
+Sheet Music will be stored as pdf files
+All media files will be also stored as zip files and downloaded for free w/o signing up or making online payments

 Flame-Audio.com
   - will be a web page that consists of music content relating to audio, images, and documentation.